-In other word, $\tau_{t,\min}$ is the risk under the decision function given by $-\delta_{R_t}(H_t)$, which is the one maximizing the risk regardless of the reward outcome.
-Thus, $\tau_{t,\min}$ is the minimum risk that one can possible achieve at stage $t$.
-While, $\tau_{t,\max}$ is the risk for the decision function given by $\delta_{Q_t}(H_t)$, which is the one maximizing the reward regardless of the risk.
-Thus, $\tau_{\max, t}$ is the maximal risk.
+In other words, $\tau_{t,\min}$ is the risk under the decision function given by $-\delta_{R_t}(H_t)$, which is the one minimizing the risk regardless of the reward outcome.
+Thus, $\tau_{t,\min}$ is the minimum risk that one can possibly achieve at stage $t$.
+While $\tau_{t,\max}$ is the risk for the decision function given by $\delta_{Q_t}(H_t)$, which is the one maximizing the reward regardless of the risk.
+Thus, $\tau_{t,\max}$ is the maximal risk.